 assessment, teacher development, integrated studies, and technology integration.
 Browse through hundreds of helpful content and videos, or simply join the growing community of Edutopia to be able to connect, collaborate, and share resources with fellow education enthusiasts.

 Contact: Nora Fleming, Editor

-Technology, teaching strategies, and classroom management – this blog got these all covered.
-Publishing content few times each week, it teaches about using technology and practical teaching strategies.
-It also lets you learn how to utilize classroom resources to build stronger relationships with students.
+Technology, teaching strategies, and classroom management – this blog has these all covered.
+Every week, new content is published about using technology and practical teaching strategies.
+This blog also provides ways to utilize classroom resources to build stronger relationships with students.

 Contact: Annie Condron, Author

 daily bits of education news, current state, conferences, periodicals, and tons of other information that can be exhausted for professional development.
 Stay in the loop with the latest updates on education by subscribing to this personal teacher website.

 Contact: Steven Cohen, Author